jsx-eslint/eslint-plugin-react/docs/rules/jsx-curly-brace-presence.md

 For both, the valid values are `always`, `never` and `ignore`.

 * `always`: always enforce curly braces inside JSX props or/and children
-* `never`: never allow unnecessary curly braces inside props or/and children
+* `never`: never allow unnecessary curly braces inside JSX props or/and children
-* `ignore`: ignore the rule for props or/and children
+* `ignore`: ignore the rule for JSX props or/and children

 For examples: